amir-h-404/javascript-find-the-first-repeating-number-in-a-list/README.md

 ## Problem Statement

-Find the First Repeating Number in a List.
+Find the Most Repeating Number in a List.

 ## Solution

 - JavaScript project - **2**
 - Look at **this repository** to see the solution.
-- This project includes a JavaScript function that takes a list of numbers as input and finds the first number that repeats more than once.
+- This project includes a JavaScript function that takes a list of numbers as input and finds the most number that repeats more than once.

 ```javascript
 // example: